astuff/ibeo_lux/ibeo_lux/README.md

 # IBEO Lux Driver for ROS with C++ #

-This reads the scan data from the Lux
+This driver pares incoming ethernet data from the Ibeo LUX and LUX Fusion line of products.
+For more information, see the [AutonomouStuff ROS Wiki](https://autonomoustuff.atlassian.net/wiki/spaces/RW/pages/17772554/Ibeo+LUX+and+LUX+Fusion).